randyhermawan/serverless-snsx/README.md

   - snsx:
       arn: {TopicArn}
       filterPolicy: {SubscriptionAttributes}

+custom:
+  snsx:
+    bucketName: "snsx-state-bucket-8k37fy"
 ```

+The `custom.snsx.bucketName` is a required parameter to strore the state file.
+We use a state file to keep track of created sns subscription so we can later remove the subscription when there are configuration changes.

-There should be warning related to `Invalid configuration encountered` of `unsupported function event` but in our deployment, it is safe to ignore.
+When the configuration is deployed, there will be warning related to `Invalid configuration encountered` of `unsupported function event` but in our deployment, it is safe to ignore.

 ---